nachocaru/xaprb.com/content/blog/2010-06-25-opensql-camp-boston-2010.md

 tags:
   - Sheeri Kritzer Cabral
 ---
 Sheeri and others are organizing another incarnation of [OpenSQL Camp in October in Boston][1].
 You ought to go!
-It&#8217;s relevant to MySQL, PostgreSQL, SQLite, and lots of the newer generation of databases &#8212; MongoDB, Cassandra, and so on.
+It's relevant to MySQL, PostgreSQL, SQLite, and lots of the newer generation of databases &#8212; MongoDB, Cassandra, and so on.

  [1]: http://opensqlcamp.org/Events/Boston2010/